tysonmote/rapper/README.markdown

           - ext_js_full
         - version: db62

-These version strings are hashes of the asset file.
+These version strings are hashes of the final asset file.
 This means that they will only change when the contents of the asset file change.
 Version strings are used to enforce good browser caching habits, especially when you have a far-future expires header configured on your web server.
 For example, suppose you had the following asset:

     <script type="text/javascript" src="/assets/milkshake.js?v=d3va"></script>